cloudfoundry-incubator/diego-ci/README.md

 #### Generate Cloud Foundry Manifest

 To deploy Cloud Foundry, you need a stub similar to the one from the [Cloud Foundry Documentation](http://docs.cloudfoundry.org/deploying/aws/cf-stub.html).
 The generated stub `DEPLOYMENT_DIR/stubs/cf/aws.yml` already has a number of these properties filled out for you.
 However, the generated stub has some additional properties that can be used to deploy Cloud Foundry across 3 zones instead of 2, as shown in the Cloud Foundry Docs.
+Don't worry about that extra information, just follow the Cloud Foundry
-Don't worry about that extra information, just follow the Cloud Foundry [editing instructions](http://docs.cloudfoundry.org/deploying/aws/cf-stub.html#editing) and fill in any properties that aren't already specified.
+[editing instructions](http://docs.cloudfoundry.org/deploying/aws/cf-stub.html#editing) and fill in any properties that aren't already specified.

-Cloud Foundry Documention manifest generation doesn't create some VMs and properties that Diego depends on It also includes some unnecessary VMs and properties that Diego doesn't need.
+Cloud Foundry Documention manifest generation doesn't create some VMs and properties that Diego depends on.
+It also includes some unnecessary VMs and properties that Diego doesn't need.
 To correct this, the provided cf stub `./stubs/cf/diego.yml` is used when generating the Cloud Foundry manifest.

 After following the instructions to generate a `cf/aws.yml` stub and downloading the cf-release directory, run the following command **inside this repository** to generate the Cloud Foundry manifest:
 ```
 $CF_RELEASE_DIR/scripts/generate_deployment_manifest aws \
    $DEPLOYMENT_DIR/stubs/director-uuid.yml \
    ./stubs/cf/diego.yml \
    $DEPLOYMENT_DIR/stubs/cf/aws.yml \
    > $DEPLOYMENT_DIR/deployments/cf.yml
 ```

 ### Finally actually deploy